 *Vegeta is a spice blend made with dehydrated carrots, turmeric, garlic powder, salt and sugar.
-It can be substituted with dehydrated vegetable soup mix and a dash of garlic, turmeric and sugar for each teaspoon used.
+It can be substituted with dehydrated vegetable soup mix, granulated vegetable bouillon or 1 bouillon cube and a pinch of garlic and sugar for each teaspoon used.

 Planning a visit to visit to Croatia?
 Here are a few articles to help you plan a visit (including enjoying some amazing Croatian Cuisine to sample during your visit).